 Women’s Snowboard Jacket #1 - Dope Annok W

 Dope has taken the Annok model from last season and improved it big time, keeping the charm of the clean and simple design but packed it with more functionality.
 New tech-features and a better material makes this jacket one of the best value snowboard jackets in this price range.

 With a waterproofing scale of 15K and breathability of 15K as well, you can shred in this jacket all season long.
 Adjustable ventilation under the arms and full leg movement was combined with a smart solution for packing all your gear and keeping the classy style.

-All seams are taped, and Dope built in a pretty compact high-performance padding that’s keeping you warm without making you look bold.
+All seams are taped and Dope built in a pretty compact high-performance padding that’s keeping you warm without making you look bold.

-Women’s Snowboard Jacket #3 - Picture Milk
+Women’s Snowboard Jacket #3 - Picture Seen

 Got some milk?
 The Picture Organic Milk Snowboard jacket is one of the jackets with the highest understatement on the market.
 With this jacket, you express that it does not need much to be cool.
 Classic flower print design mixed with some small PU leather applications and not much more is required!
 This snowboard jacket demonstrates an impressive and playful design on the outside and modern technology on the inside.